MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/admin-view-apps.md

 ---
-title: Download a list of apps created in your environments | Microsoft Docs
+title: Quickstart to download a list of apps created in your environments | Microsoft Docs
 description: In this quickstart, you learn how to download a list of apps created in your environments.
 author: jimholtz